 Tea Tree Oil Shampoo

 How to pick tea tree oil shampoo: If you simply must try a product with tea tree oil, make sure that it is one of the last ingredients listed on the label – as most labeling lists the highest concentration ingredient first and least concentration last.
+Talk to your vet before buying any, too.
+As for recommending specific brands, I personally cannot recommend any.

 Frequent Bathing Guidelines